omedina-cmu/portfolio/final_project_OscarMedina.md

 #### Method

 I plan to use Esri Story Maps.
 The place-based nature of my project will work in this format.
-Story maps will allow me to embed my charts into it and also let incorporate some spatial data.
+Story maps will allow me to embed my charts into it and also let me incorporate spatial data.
 The URA has a shapefile for all the districts, and I could quickly join the data I have with those files.

 However, the main reason I want to use story maps is for the tour feature, where I could show prospective business owners that the URA is invested in Larimer by showcasing a few projects they've completed in the project.
 These investments demonstrate that the URA has skin in the game and will work closely with businesses to succeed.